Birth Injury Recreational Activities

 Indoor Activities for Fine Motor Skills

-Indoor activities that stimulate fine motor skills can be a critical part of the development of a child with cerebral palsy.
-Children with Erb’s palsy or other brachial plexus injuries also benefit from developing fine motor skills and building strength and flexibility in their muscles.
+Indoor activities that stimulate fine motor skills can be critical to the development of a child with cerebral palsy.
+Children with Erb’s palsy or other brachial plexus injuries also benefit from developing fine motor skills and building muscle strength and flexibility.

-Indoor activities for fine motor skills include sorting games where children put different colored items in separate piles.
+Indoor activities for fine motor skills include sorting games, in which children put different colored items in separate piles.
 The repetitive motion helps teach the child’s muscles and brain to work together.

 Another great option is teamwork activities where children work with others.
 This may be something as simple as rolling a ball back and forth.